 It’s that time of year again.
 Essay deadlines, exam dates and long library sessions.
 All too often it seems that our focus wavers from our work and onto mindlessly scrolling through our phone.
-Fantasising about upcoming holidays, organising our inbox and sharing memes with friends become all too familiar processes.
+Fantasising about upcoming holidays, organising our inbox and sharing memes with friends becomes an all too familiar process.
 Procrastination seems to defeat even the best of us, so how can we turn our attention away from brooding and back to the books?

 What is procrastination?
 Everyone is guilty of it, but why do we continue to do it?
 Contrasting to common belief, procrastination actually has little to do with a lack of time-management or laziness.
 Essentially, it is the inability to manage competing emotions that make you feel anxious to commence a task.

 As discussed by the BBC, research has demonstrated that there are structural differences in the brains of procrastinators.
 The first is the amygdala.
 The amygdala is the part of the brain which processes our emotions and acts as a ‘threat detector.’
 It perceives present threats to our wellbeing and attempts to remove them.
 When we are faced with a task that makes us feel anxious or insecure, the amygdala perceives this as a genuine threat.
 Procrastination is consequently a temporary solution to eradicate stress and the pressure we put on ourselves.

 Another factor that has us reaching for our phones and not our revision is the poor connection between the amygdala and the dorsal anterior cingulate cortex (DACC).
 The DACC decides what action to take, blocking out competing emotions and distractions in order to keep us on track.
 The brain’s inability to filter these interfering emotions, therefore, presents a struggle for procrastinators.
 Sometimes, our brain structures promote procrastination.